maxgio92/notes/content/notes/program-execution-environment.md

 > * Finally, on 64-bit they're usually called `rsp`, `rbp`, and `rip`.

 Specifically, a stack pointer (SP) points to the first free and unused address on the stack.
-It can reserve more space on the stack by adjusting the stack pointer, and then `PUSH` instruction (valid in many architectures) pushes data at the address pointed to by the stack pointer (e.g. local variables).
+It can reserve more space on the stack by adjusting the stack pointer like in the previous code example.

+As a detail, a more concise way could be to use `push` that combines the decrement of the SP (i.e. by 4 bytes) and the store of the operand (i.e. the integer `10`) at the new address pointed to by the SP.

 The base pointer (BP) is set during function calls by copying the current SP.
 The BP is a snapshot of the SP at the start of the frame, so that function parameters and local variables are accessed by adding and subtracting, respectively, a constant offset from it.